javatechy/data-structure/src/main/java/functional/functional_interface.md

 # Multiple Inhertience issue with interfaces:

-If a class  is implemting 2 interfces having same default methods it leads to a Multiple Inhertience issue.
+If a class  is implementing 2 interfaces having same default methods it leads to a Multiple Inhertience issue.
-In this case class has to give the implentaion of common method. example =  MultipleInhertienceProblemDemo.java
+In this case class has to give the implementation of common method. example =  MultipleInhertienceProblemDemo.java

 What if you want to choose one of the implementation